Our businesses are bleeding to death – GUTA cries

 The Government, therefore, needs to do something to salvage the situation as soon as possible.

-Businesses have reached a situation where their survival is seriously threatened if no immediate action is taken by the Government to find a solution.
+Businesses have reached a situation where its survival is seriously threatened, if no immediate action is taken by the Government to find solution.

-By this statement, we are calling on the Government, as a matter of urgency, to reconvene the Foreign Exchange Committee that was set up a few years ago by the Finance Ministry which involved all relevant stakeholders, to help find immediate solutions.
+By this statement, we are calling on the Government, as a matter of urgency, to reconvene the Foreign Exchange Committee that was set up a few years ago by the Finance Ministry which involved all relevant stake holders, to help find immediate solution.

-It could be recalled that since December 2021 when the dollar was 6.4 cedis, our working capital has been depleted by 40%.
+It could be recalled that since December 2021 when the dollar was 6.4 cedis, our working capitals have been depleted by 40%.
 Now that, the dollar has reached about 9.00 cedis, our worst fear is that we are now going to make Christmas orders from our suppliers, which may aggravate the situation.

 If immediate remedial measures are not taken to control this alarming situation, we may be using One Million Ghana cedis to buy only One Hundred Thousand US dollars when the dollar reaches 10.00 Ghana cedis.

-At this point, if nothing is done, speculations would be rife and serious panic will set in for people to invest in forex as a matter of security for their hard-earned working capital, thereby making control of such a situation difficult for the government.
+At this point in time, if nothing is done, speculations would be rife and serious panic will set in for people to invest in forex as a matter of security for their hard-earned working capital, thereby make control of such a situation difficult for the government.

 We recognize that excessive importation is one of the major causes.